Psalms For Life

 False witnesses claim they saw David commit crimes he’s astonished to hear of.
 So he calls God to attest to what he saw.
 Linking this lament to Psalm 34 is David’s awareness that, besides being his only hope of victory, YHWH loves to help the helpless.
 This makes David marvel at his one-of-a-kind God.

 David longs to tell faithful Israelites about God’s rescue so they can join him in celebrating God’s astonishing goodness.
 That will restore David’s honor before all those who currently consider him disgraced.
-Like David, all believers have enemies—at least dark powers who, though unknown to us, are out to destroy us.
+Like David, we all have enemies—at least dark powers who, though unknown to us, are bent on destroying us.
 Hence, David’s prayer is for us too.

 There’s no one like you, Jesus, who fully identified with the oppressed and who will one day right every wrong.
 Deliver the humble from evil.
 Lift them up and humble their oppressors.
 May your will be done on earth as in heaven, for the glory of your name.
 Amen.